pragmatic-fi/ormgenerator/README.md

 # ormgenerator
-Generate SQLAlchemy ORMmodel from JSON schema
+Generate SQLAlchemy ORMmodel from JSON schema.
+Alpha, not useful at all.